 Visit Chai Chin's TIG profile.

-Fahrani is in her mid 20's and living comfortably in her tree house in Bali.
-Born in Jakarta, Fa Left at home at an early age to pursue her passion to be an international model.
-She moved to Hong Kong When she was 16, then Tokyo After that, where it did not take long for her to make a serious impact in Asia.
+Fahrani is in her mid 20s and living comfortably in Bali.
+Born in Jakarta, Fa left home at an early age to pursue her passion to be an international model.
+She moved to Hong Kong when she was 16, then Tokyo, where it did not take long for her to make a serious impact in Asia.
 She has also been a model in Paris, Milan, Sydney And New York.

 Fa is proud of her many achievements and believes strongly if she has a team to work with then they are destined for success.